itmanholding/masque-plus/README.md

 - Supports both **IPv4** and **IPv6** endpoints.
 - Starts a local SOCKS proxy on a specified IP and port.
 - Handles private key errors by re-registering automatically.
-- Cross-platform support for Linux, macOS, and Windows.
+- Cross-platform support for Linux, macOS, Windows, and Android.

 ## Installation